ZhuSijia0711/tp/docs/UserGuide.md

 Expected Output:
 ```
 New user added: mike
-The active user is: mike\n
+The active user is: mike
 File created: mike.txt
 ```
 > *If this is the first user created then the active user will be set to the new user*